-This page contains information designed to help everyone create and conduct National Biomechanics Day events.
-We will continually improve this page and update its information.
+This document contains information designed to help everyone create and conduct National Biomechanics Day events.
+We will continually improve this document and update its information.
 Any and all suggestions or recommendations for improvement are welcome and can be sent to Paul DeVita at, NBD.National.Biomechanics.Day@gmail.com.
 You can share all or some of this information with your high school groups as some of it pertains directly to them.

 1) Have all Lab members, faculty, students, and staff who contribute to the NBD event register at: NBD Registration.
 At ECU, we have faculty, graduate and undergraduate students participating in our event and all will register.
 The more people we can document contributing to NBD the greater success we will have in recruiting more sponsors and when applying for grants.

 2) After your NBD event, please provide demographic data on your high school groups.
 At the minimum please count your high school students and teachers/parents.
-Better still, provide any gender count you can make and racial or ethnic counts if pertinent and reasonable.
-NBD has had great diversity numbers and all demographic information will help us.
+Better still, provide a count of all females and males.
+NBD has had great diversity numbers and this single dichotomy will help us.

 3) The U.S. National Institutes of Health provide guidelines on demographic data for U.S. researchers.
 This spreadsheet Click Here can be used by U.S. or other NBD sites to record this information.
 This detailed information can be very useful in generating future support.
 You can also develop your own form or information gathering techniques.
 Please put in a site identifier to the title on any form you use.
 All information provided by the high school participants is voluntary.

-Some sites do not report their NBD events.
+Some sites did not report their NBD events in 2019.
 Please communicate with us so that we can accurately measure the growth and success of National Biomechanics Day.
 Thank you.

 We need to recruit groups of students and their teachers and arrange transportation.
-These goals have been achieved in a variety of ways.
+Through the first four NBD years, these goals have been achieved in a variety of ways.
 One successful method is to directly contact science teachers in local high schools and to identify the particular students and transportation means through them.
-Another method if available is to work through a local schoolrepresentative whose job includes arranging extra-curricular activities.
+Another method if available is to work through a local school representative whose job includes arranging extra-curricular activities.
 We have done both here at ECU.
 Some NBDs have been run through university offices who specialize in outreach activities.
 They have made the arrangements between the high school representative and the Biomechanics Lab.
-Some NBDs are combined with other, existing outreach science eventswhich already have effective high school recruitment procedures.
+Some NBDs are combined with other, existing outreach science events which already have effective high school recruitment procedures.
 Other NBDs have an open registration on a website for local high schoolers and so ask individuals to step forward.
 Please use whichever means works for you.

 Incorporating social media within the event is important and is our primary means to show that NBD is truly worldwide.
 We provide specific instructions about using social media below.
 We make sure the kids see other NBDs and post photos to their social media sites as the event proceeds.

 Please also post various NBD posters around your event and distribute several to your high school groups before the event.
-Here are all the poster sets: HERE.
+Here is the latest poster set: HERE.
 If you can, please create various banners and visual materials highlighting NBD.

 NBD becomes the synchronized, worldwide celebration through social media, specifically Twitter, Instagram, and Facebook.
 Please use these apps during your NBD to show your activities to others and to view other NBDs.
 Please also post and retweet and like NBD materials and information throughout the year to help grow NBD.